Postgraduate study

 You can apply directly through our online system.
 You will receive an automatic confirmation once you submit your application and can track its progress.

-Make sure that you upload scanned copies of your degree certificate and transcripts, as well as any other supporting documents, as we will not be able to assess your application without them.
-Please do not send us the original copies in the post.
+Make sure that you upload scanned clear copies of your degree certificate (if completed) and final or current transcript, as well as any other supporting documents.
+We will not be able to assess your application without them.
+Please do not send us the original copies in the post as we will be unable to return these.

 Depending on the course you are applying for, you may also need to provide two references, including at least one who can comment on your academic ability.
-These must be dated within two years of the date of your application and, if not received directly from your referee, signed and on letter-headed paper.
+These must be dated within two years of the date of your application and, if not submitted directly by your referee, signed and on letter-headed paper.
+We may also require a personal statement.
+If you aren't sure what to include or need more help, please refer to our guidance or contact us.

 Application fee